 - Master Meal List – I make a list of all the meals my family likes organized by main protein source, (i.e. poultry, no or low-meat, beef, camping, soups, etc.).
 These meals have been tested by my family and approved.
 Any meals on this master meal list that my family no longer loves, I remove.

 - Recipe Binder or Family Cookbook – I have a whole series about creating a family cookbook.
 If you’re interested in checking that out, I recommend you start out with how to create a family cookbook in Microsoft Word.
 I use my cookbook as a way of keeping the recipes my family loves easily accessible.
 All my Master Meal List meals are in my cookbook.
 I tweak recipes to our preferences and keep my cookbook updated.
 If you decide to do this, you will not struggle to find recipes when you make your grocery list or cook your meals.
-You can also keep a recipe binder with printable recipes if you prefer to not create a cookbook.
+You can also keep a recipe binder with printable recipes if you prefer not to create a cookbook.

 - Make it Visible – Make your list viewable by all your family members.
 By doing this, you eliminate the never-ending question, “What’s for Dinner???” from 5 different people at 20 different times during the day.
 This is a simple meal planning board I made but you can simply write your meal plan on a calendar.
 Whatever works for you, just make it visible to keep you on track and your family informed.
-Since I shift my meals to other days of the week, I put a checkmark next to the meals we’ve had that week.
+Since I shifted my meals to other days of the week, I put a checkmark next to the meals we had that week.